7 Easy-to-Find Super Foods to Boost Your Milk Supply

 You may know ginger as a heaty ingredient and that their purpose revolves around giving meals that heaty properties.
 However, there is more to ginger than that.
 Ginger is believed to be a galactagogue that stimulates the production of breast milk!
 Sure, at this point this information is pretty anti-climatic considering you already know what this list of food is for.
 Regardless, the benefits of ginger do not end there.
 In fact, they extend to the point ginger is said to promote healing after childbirth!
 If you love adding ginger into your dishes and regularly do, it may work to keep away negative moods and boost your immune function.
 Do whatever you want with it!
 Drop several cubes in tea, add into cooking, or you can even top a dish with its shreds.

 Thanks to their high vitamin and mineral content, seeds have made it to this list as one of the foods that help many breastfeeding mothers!
 Seeds are high in protein and various important nutrients like iron and calcium.
 Some of the best ones you’d want to grab are sesame seeds, flaxseeds, and even fennel seeds.
 If you are not familiar with these seeds as an addition to your dishes, this could be your starting point.
 You can sprinkle them over salads, use them in smoothies, or enjoy them as a snack.

 This one certainly needs no introduction!
-Green papayas are becoming increasingly popular among new mothers as a lactation-boosting superfood.
+Green papayas have become a popular confinement fruits among new mothers as a lactation-boosting superfood.
 What makes it so good for new moms like yourself?
 They are rich in enzymes that support breast health and boost milk supply!
 Aside from that particular crucial benefit, it also promotes good digestive health which is important no matter who you are.
 Containing certain sedative effects that can provide relaxation, green papayas are often prepared as an aromatic and savoury soup as a side for your main dish.